KylaV/Dicee/README.md

-This is my Dicee project
+This is my Dicee project.